 Proud to be active in the legal community, Stephen is a member of the Ontario Bar Association Entertainment, Media & Communications Section, the ABA Forum on the Entertainment and Sports Industries, and the Intellectual Property Institute of Canada.
 He coaches Osgoode Hall’s Oxford International Intellectual Property Moot team and mentors high school students interested in law through the University of Toronto’s Youth Summer Program.
 He works with entrepreneurs via OCAD University’s Imagination Catalyst start-up incubator.

 Stephen teaches classes at Osgoode Hall Law School on entertainment law and at Western University Faculty of Law on intellectual property issues in franchising.
 In 2017, Stephen presented a seminar for in-house counsel entitled “Best Practices in Social Media Marketing”.
 He is also an author of the 2019 update to Entertainment Law in Canada published by LexisNexis Canada.
 While articling, Stephen assisted with the yearly update to the Watson & McGowan Annual Survey of Recent Developments in Civil Procedure.

 Stephen is a graduate of the J.D. program at the University of Toronto Faculty of Law.
-During his time at the University of Toronto, Stephen held leadership roles with the Peer Mentorship Program and the Technology and Intellectual Property Law Group.
-He also taught students studying for the National Committee on Accreditation exams while working for the law school's Internationally Trained Lawyers Program.
-Prior to attending law school, Stephen received an Honours B.A. in Multimedia and Political Science from McMaster University before working in Canada and Switzerland to assist companies and organizations with their web presence, marketing and social media efforts.
+Prior to attending law school, Stephen received an Honours B.A. in Multimedia and Political Science from McMaster University before working in Canada and Switzerland to assist companies and organizations with their web presence, marketing, and social media efforts.